societe-generale/swordphish-awareness/README.md

 # What is Swordphish ?

-wordphish is a plateform allowing to create an manage fake phishing campaigns.
+Swordphish is a plateform allowing to create and manage fake phishing campaigns.

-The goal of Swordphish is to raise awareness of your users regarding phishing in a secure way.
+The goal of Swordphish is to raise your users awareness regarding phishing in a secure way.

 We believe that it's totally utopian to reach the goal of zero click on a phishing campaign, but we believe we can reduce the number of victims and overall increase the number of reporting to security teams by training people using this kind of tool.